PeterMitrano/AlexaChef/ReadMe.md

 ## TODO:

- - find a way to implement some intent the same in all states, such as the AMAZON.RepeatIntent
  - create a AskStateIntent so I can ask what state the skill is in.
 Just for deubgging purposes.